 Maca is a Brassica vegetable from Peru.
 It’s been used in traditional folk medicine for centuries.

-Maca has a wide variety of purported benefits, including enhancing mood, boosting libido, and balancing hormones.
-And so, it’s become one of the most popular natural supplements to help combat symptoms of menopause.
+Maca has a wide variety of purported benefits, including enhancing mood, boosting libido, and balancing hormone levels.
+And so, it’s become one of the most popular natural supplements to help combat menopause symptoms.

 Maca comes in a variety of colors, all of which are used in plant medicine.
-Yet anecdotal reports suggest black maca is the most effective form for treating fatigue and memory issues.
+Yet anecdotal reports suggest black maca is the most effective form to improve fatigue and psychological changes, so this is the one I use.

 - Valerian